IlianPihlajamaa/ModeCouplingTheory.jl/docs/src/Scope.md

 ## Measurement errors and other number types

 Similar to automatically evaluating derivatives, it is also possible to automatically propagate measurement errors through the entire solution process.
 This does however cause a serious performace loss.
-It works by instead of doing arithmatic with standard floating point numbers, it uses numbers with an error attached.
+It works by instead of doing arithmetic with standard floating point numbers, it uses numbers with an error attached.
 The
-[Measurements.jl](https://juliaphysics.github.io/Measurements.jl/stable/) package implements how arithmatic with such numbers should be performed.
-Analagously, one can use arbitrary precision arithmatic (when many decimal places of precision are required) or complex valued numbers together with this package.
+[Measurements.jl](https://juliaphysics.github.io/Measurements.jl/stable/) package implements how arithmetic with such numbers should be performed.
+Analagously, one can use arbitrary precision arithmetic (when many decimal places of precision are required) or complex valued numbers together with this package.

 ### Example